SheikhJaveed/Kubernetes-basics-with-demo/README.md

 Note: to build an image minikube should be running execute > minikube start

-3. use the command ->  kubectl create deployment my-nginx --image=nginx:latest  //my-nginx is variable name here an name can be given
+3. use the command ->  kubectl create deployment my-nginx --image=nginx:latest  //my-nginx is variable name here any name can be given

 > kubectl get deployments

 > kubectl get pods

 execute ->  minikube addons enable metrics-server